April Sunami: Bibliography

 Sunami's work is featured in the book Are You Entertained?
-Black Popular Culture in the 21st Century (Duke University Press), edited by Simone Drake, Ph.D & Dwan Henderson, Ph.D.
+Black Popular Culture in the 21st Century (Duke University Press), edited by Simone Drake, Ph.D. and Dwan Henderson, Ph.D.

 Other media

 Sunami's work was the subject of an episode of WOSU-TV's anthology series about the local arts scene, Broad & High, the subject of a segment on WTTE's Good Day, Columbus, and featured in a video segment for the "Columbus Makes Art" campaign, as well as in a documentary feature about Columbus artists traveling to Cuba, Columbus in Cuba.